O'Ward gets 1st IndyCar win at Texas after big 1st-lap crash

 Rossi was critical of IndyCar setting the start by points rather than qualifying on speed, particularly with the early Sunday evening start and teams sitting idle most of the day.
 It put cars of varying speeds throughout the field, a factor in the crash as the cars tried to get up to speed heading to the green flag.

-There was also some hard contact for Tony Kanaan, who was able to keep racing.
-James Hinchcliffe had issues after driving through the fray, and completed only 30 laps between several extended stops before parking the car for good.
+Tony Kanaan was able to keep racing despite some hard contact.
+James Hinchcliffe of Oakville, Ont., had issues after driving through the fray, and completed only 30 laps between several extended stops before parking the car for good.

 “It's a real shame that two days in a row we get drilled and taken out of the race,” Bourdais said.
 “A very expensive couple of days for A.J.
 Foyt Racing. ...
 The guys worked until midnight to fix the car, and can't even take the green flag."